 - Hydroxocobalamin is the preferred treatment.
 If clinical suspicion of cyanide poisoning is high, hydroxocobalamin should be administered without delay. - Hydroxocobalamin: 5 gm dose over 15 min.
-Using a Cyanokit\\, The starting dose of CYANOKIT for adults is 5 gm (contained in a single vial) administered by IV infusion over 15 mins (Approximately 15ml/min) Depending upon the severity of the poisoning and the clinical - response, a second dose of 5 gm may be administered by IV infusion for a total dose of 10 gm.
+Using a Cyanokit, The starting dose of CYANOKIT for adults is 5 gm (contained in a single vial) administered by IV infusion over 15 mins (Approximately 15ml/min) Depending upon the severity of the poisoning and the clinical - response, a second dose of 5 gm may be administered by IV infusion for a total dose of 10 gm.
 The rate of infusion for the second dose may range from 15 minutes (for patients in extremis) to 120 minutes, as clinically indicated.

-NOTE: \\ Cyanokit ®: each kit contains one glass vial (200ml), each containing 5 gm lyophilized hydroxocobalamin for injection, one sterile transfer spike, one sterile IV infusion set, and one quick use reference guide.
+NOTE: Cyanokit ®: each kit contains one glass vial (200ml), each containing 5 gm lyophilized hydroxocobalamin for injection, one sterile transfer spike, one sterile IV infusion set, and one quick use reference guide.
 (Diluent is not included.
 NS is recommended)

-Basic Stan nding Orders Basic Star Assessment of the Scene: Use dispatch information.
-Does something just not sound right about the information you are receiving from dispatch?
-FIGHT "TUNNEL VISION"!
+Basic Star nding Orders Assessment of the Scene: Use dispatch information.
+Does something just not sound right about the information you are receiving from dispatch? ► FIGHT " TUNNEL VISION "!
 Look at the whole scene on arrival.
 Are you sure it's safe to enter?
 If you are not trained or equipped, DO NOT ENTER!
 Has there been a release of a known agent?
 Do you find multiple patients with signs and symptoms commensurate with nerve agent contamination?.
 Are there multiple casualties at a large event or in a heavily populated area with no explained cause?
 Assess for SLUDGEM(salivation, lacrimation, urination, defecation, gastric upset, emesis, muscle twitching) and KILLERBs: (Bradycardia, Bronchorrhea, Bronchospasm).
 General Patient Treatment Take body substance isolation precautions.
 Remove patient's clothing.
+Remove to cold zone after decontamination and monitor for symptoms.
 Administer oxygen via non-rebreather mask at 15 LPM.
 Contact medical control for authorization to use Mark I auto-injectors.
-If medical control can not be contacted or is unavailable, the auto-injectors.
-If medical control can not be contacted or is unavailable, the auto-injectors.
-Mas other evidence of nerve gas exposure, or Has evidence of shock (altered mental status, diaphoresis, hypotensive).
+K If medical control can not be contacted or is unavailable, the auto- injector may be administered if the following criteria are met: • The patient is clearly having difficulty breathing (dyspnea, or bilateral wheezing), and • Has other evidence of nerve gas exposure, or • Has evidence of shock (altered mental status, diaphoresis, hypotensive).
 At least two symptoms of nerve agent poisoning should be identified before administering the Mark I injector.
 If the decision is made to inject, act quickly.
 Time can mean the difference between life and death for the affected patient(s).
 Obtain baseline vital signs.
 Complete the decontamination process.
 Care should be used in the administration of atropine to patients with a cardiac history.
 The antidote should not be withheld.
-Complete the decontamination process.
-Care should be used in the administration of atropine to patients with
+Treatment using Mark-1 Kit Auto-injectors only in Mass Casualty Incidents.
+Treatment using Diazepam Injector only in Casualty Incidents where Champeles are deployed.
+ChemPaks are deployed.